WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### 'Backend won't connect'

 All Wasabi network traffic goes via Tor.
 When Tor has issues Wasabi has issues.
-If the Tor Hidden Service directory does down (which is does occasionally) Wasabi now has a fall-back back to the coordinator server without a hidden service (but still over Tor).
+If the Tor Hidden Service directory goes down (which is does occasionally) Wasabi now has a fall-back back to the coordinator server without a hidden service (but still over Tor).

 **It is easiest to wait and try again some hours later.**